-Our computational studies thus lead to several important conclusions.
+Our computational studies thus led to several important conclusions.
 First, the dimerization of nidulalin A 1 to nidulaxanthone A 5 should proceed through a concerted bis-pericyclic transition state (TS-E) with near C2 symmetry.
 The bis-pericyclic character likely provides a small energetic advantage.
-Synthesis of 5 thus joins a growing list of bis-pericyclic Diels-Alder dimerizations.^{50-58} Coupling to a lower energy Cope rearrangement transition state (TS-G) is also supported by our results.
+Synthesis of 5 thus joins a growing list of bis-pericyclic Diels-Alder dimerizations.
+49-57 Coupling to a lower energy Cope rearrangement transition state (TS-G) is also supported by our results.
 Second, our calculations support the experimental results that 5 is the only dimer product from homochiral nidulalin A 1.
-This outcome is due to better fit of the reaction partners in the transition state which requires the CO2CH3 groups to be anti.
+This outcome is due to better fit of the reaction partners in the transition state which requires the CO2CH3 groups on respective monomers to be anti.

-In the thermolysis of 1, we found that (\pm) -1 partially melted above 115 °C, while (+)- or (-)-1 was partially melted above 95 °C. Moreover, monomer 1 was found to be unstable above 100 °C and readily decomposed to unsaturated aldehydes 49.
-X-ray crystal structure analysis of (\pm) -1 showed a favored centrosymmetric packing8 versus a monoclinic lattice in the published single enantiomer crystal structure.
-6 We believe that breaking the centrosymmetric lattice of (\pm) -1 requiring higher temperature than the that of enantiopure 1, together with an unfavorable heterochiral, conventional [2+4] cycloaddition process to 50 provides an explanation for the fact that that only dimerization of enantioenriched 1 affords nidulaxanthone 5 in reasonable yield.
+In the thermolysis of 1, we found that (±)-1 partially melted above 115 °C, while (+)- or (-)-1 was partially melted above 95 °C. Moreover, monomer 1 was found to be unstable above 100 °C and readily decomposed to unsaturated aldehydes 47.
+X-ray crystal structure analysis of (±)-1 showed a favored centrosymmetric packing versus a noncentrosymmetric lattice in the published single enantiomer crystal structure.
+We believe that breaking the centrosymmetric lattice of (±)-1 requiring higher temperature than the that of enantiopure 1, together with an unfavorable heterochiral [2+4] cycloaddition process to 48 provides an explanation for the fact that only dimerization of enantiopuriched 1 affords nidulaxanthone 5 in reasonable yield.